 Credit plays a huge role in the lives of many Australians.
 Almost 80% of us currently have some form of credit product.
-The most popular types of credit include credit cards, home loans, vehicle finance, Buy Now Pay Later services, and personal loans.
+The most common types of credit include credit cards, home loans, vehicle finance, Buy Now Pay Later services, and personal loans.

 How do credit reports work?